Wedding favours – should you gift your guests?

 We have taken a look at how these well-meaning messages of love to your guests can be done well, and offer some thoughts as to when it might be right for you to give the gesture the flick.

 Typically speaking, favours are a couple’s way of thanking a guest for their presence (and, presents) on their big day.

 Yes, you may have already forked out a significant sum of money for them to be in attendance, though the idea behind this symbolism reaches well beyond the monetary matters.

 The love, support and excitement you are showered with surrounding your marriage is something special.
 Favours acknowledge this, and send guests on their way with a tactile memory of your big day.

 We all wish we could pull off our perfect party without consideration for budget.
 Sadly, this is not often the case.
 When it comes to splashing the cash, its often the fringe-items on a wedding budget that inevitably take a hit.
 Favours can be one of these.
-Consider your priorities, and plan your spending – does the idea of forking out an additional $4 per person make you feel ill?
-What’s $4 you say?
-Multiply that by your 200 guests and you can bid farewell to almost another thousand of your hard earned…
+Consider your priorities, and plan your spending – does the idea of forking out an additional $5 (if not more) per person make you feel ill?
+What’s $5 you say?
+Multiply that by your 200 guests and you can bid farewell to another thousand of your hard earned…

 We aren’t saying they aren’t worth it, but we are saying, consider your spending and allocate toward areas that really resonate with you as a couple.